Four Hymns & A March: The Competition for Poland's National Anthem

 Dąbrowski’s Mazurka (Poland Is Not Yet Lost)

-It was a hot June in 1797 in Italy when Józef Wybicki wrote a song which starts like this:
+It was a hot June day in Italy in 1797, when Józef Wybicki wrote a song which began like this:

 Poland has not yet perished,